VOA Broadcasting in Kurdish

 Weekly Audience: 2.8% of Iraqis overall and 14.9% among Kurdish speakers

 Radio Programming: 3 hours per day, 7 days per week

 TV Programming: 1 hour 30 minutes per week

 Kurd Connection – A 30-minute television/web program airing on Tuesdays and Fridays through affiliate NRT in Northern Iraq.
 It includes a roundup of news-related material and features of interest to the Kurdish region.
 The program is also distributed via the web and YouTube.

 The daily radio shows offer extensive regional and international news coverage, interviews with experts and newsmakers, stringer reports, panel discussions with Kurds in the greater Middle East and in the diaspora, and call-in shows that link listeners with guests who discuss topics of interest.
-The shows also include daily sports news and press reviews from U.S., regional, and international newspapers.
-Special features offered discuss life in America, the Kurdish diaspora, youth issues, health, literature and culture, women’s issues, science and technology, economy, and Kurdish and American music.
+The shows also include special features that focus on life in America, the Kurdish diaspora, youth issues, health literature and culture, women’s issues, science and technology and the economy.

 Hello Washington on Friday – A 30-minute weekly current affairs program with expert guests taking calls from the Middle East and other areas of the world.

 Three 30-minute call-in shows: We and Politics on Mondays, Dimensions of the Current Developments on Wednesdays, and With the Events on Thursdays.